 As part of the Commercial Fisheries Business Adjustment Program, some commercial fishers purchased shares to secure their level of business activity, while others sold their shares and may have chosen to exit the industry.

 A range of assistance measures have been available throughout the reform, to help industry through this transition process.
-There is still assistance available as the industry continues to adjust in preparation for the new share linkage arrangements which commence from 1 December 2017
+Some of this assistance is still available.

 Grants up to $2,000 are available to any shareholder in a share management fishery or eligible nominated fisher (the applicant) to engage a professional to assist and/or to provide the following: